The A23 road at night, running through Sussex.

 Late twentieth century and possibly 10 November 2014

 The monk appears in several places - the guest house, monks' walk, by the walls outside the abbey...
 A monk has also been seen at the vicarage of St Mary's Church.
 Back at the abbey, a woman wearing a large red dress has also been seen in the Common House, while King Harold is occasionally reported, complete with the arrow jutting from his head.

 Battle - Corner of Netherfield Road and London Road

-A witness saw his gardener standing at this corner, though several hours had passed since the ghostly figure had committed suicide.
+A witness saw his gardener standing at this junction, though several hours had passed since the worker had committed suicide.